teddarling/Clean-Data-Assignment/README.md

 ## Getting the Data for Analysis

-The data that this R script will analyze, can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The data that this R script will analyse, can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 To get started, download the data and unzip it to a folder of your choosing.